ONSdigital/sdx-seft-publisher-service/README.md

 The service accesses files in an FTP server then sends them on to a given endpoint.

 ## Installation
-### Publisher
 Carry out the following inside a python virtual Environment

-To inside requirements.txt, including the sdx-common library pulled from github
+To inside requirements.txt, including the sdx-common library pulled from github:

     $ make build

-If you wish to use a local version of sdx-common use pip from it's Location
+If you wish to use a local version of sdx-common use pip from it's Location:

     $ pip install ./sdx-common

-Or if you have the `SDX_HOME` environment set and both sdx-seft-publisher-service and sdx-common are in that location you can run to install your local version
+Or if you have the `SDX_HOME` environment set and both sdx-seft-publisher-service and sdx-common are in that location you can run to install your local version:

     $ make dev

+### Publisher

-To run the publisher
+To run the publisher:

     $ make start

 ### FTP_server

+To run the dummy FTP server:

+    $ make ftp_server

+### Fake RAS

+To run the dummy RAS endpoint:

+    $ make ftp_server

+### Testings

+Run flake8 and the test scripts with

+    $ make test

 ## Configuration